andywenk/andywenk.github.io/_posts/2014-11-13-reminder-ruby-private-behaves-differently.md

 Oh!
 Wait.
 WTF?

 The point in Ruby is, that the language does not prevent you from doing things if you really want to.
 It is your responsibility to deal with it - not the language implementors.
-Having these possibilities open a lot of doors not only in meta-programming but helps also to write less and readable code.
-Visibility isues?
-It's ypour responsibility as a developer to take care of.
+Having these possibilities opens a lot of doors not only in Ruby's meta-programming power, but helps also to write less and most importantly readable code.
+Visibility issues?
+It's your responsibility as a developer to take care of.